 All parks will close at sunset except for lighted facilities.
-Lights will be turned off at 10:00 p.m. and the lighted facility park will close at 10:30 p.m.
+Lights will be turned off at 10:00 p.m. and the lighted facility park will close at 10:30 p.m. exclusive of approved special events and except for the Bridges of Poplar Creek where lights will range lights will be turned off by midnight.
 Lighted facilities do not include security lights.